 Access to medical interpretation isn’t just an additional option for patients that speak a foreign language; in many countries, it is their legal right.
 For patients who have limited language proficiency, it becomes imperative for healthcare providers to ensure the patient’s well-being by appointing a medical interpreter.

-It’s often argued that a bilingual friend or family member can help bridge the communication gap between the patient and healthcare provider.
-Unlike trained medical interpreters; however, most people lack the qualifications that can help them maintain accuracy, cultural sensitivity, and objectivity, especially while dealing with someone they are emotionally connected to.
+It’s often argued that a bilingual friend or family member can help bridge the communication gap between the patient and the healthcare provider.
+Unlike trained medical interpreters, however, most people lack the qualifications to help them maintain accuracy, cultural sensitivity, and objectivity, especially when dealing with someone they are emotionally connected to.

-Finding interpreters that ensure an unbiased and accurate representation of all information exchanges between individuals and healthcare facilities is a challenging process.
-Fortunately, a language service provider (LSP) specializing in interpretation services can help lessen the burden.
-Here’s everything you should look out for while scoping the market for the right medical interpretation service:
+Finding interpreters that ensure an unbiased and accurate representation of all information exchanges between individuals and healthcare facilities is challenging.
+Fortunately, a language service provider (LSP) specialising in interpretation services can help lessen the burden.
+Here’s everything you should look out for a while scoping the market for the right medical interpretation service:

 Information related to a person’s health is extremely sensitive and therefore, must always remain confidential.
 LSPs that go the extra mile to secure their clients’ health information will adhere to the standards set forth by governing bodies in their areas of operation.
 In the United States, the Health Insurance Portability and Accountability Act (HIPAA) establishes certain standards of protection while handling protected health information (PHI) in physical or electronic form.
 It ensures that healthcare providers and their business associates adopt the necessary safeguards to mitigate data mishandling, theft, and breach of confidentiality.